MicrosoftDocs/cpp-docs.tr-tr/docs/standard-library/list-class.md

 ### <a name="parameters"></a>Parametreler

+*Pred*<br/>
-*Pred* ardışık öğeleri karşılaştırmak için kullanılan ikili koşul.
+Ardışık öğeleri karşılaştırmak için kullanılan ikili koşul.

 ### <a name="remarks"></a>Açıklamalar